3dem/relion-blush/README.md

-# blush
+# Blush Refinement
-Blush refinement - For use in RELION-5
+This repository contains code for running Blush refinement in RELION-5.